 “The Midlands appears to have the least appetite for digital transformation in the country and those that are undergoing transformation are doing so without a clear plan,” comments Pulsant CTO, Simon Michie.
 “Lack of leadership and strategy can hinder digital transformation success and cause critical transformation barriers to emerge.
 And at a time when business agility has never been so critical, organisations cannot afford to be complacent.”

 Lack of digital leadership is impacting digital transformation in the Midlands in a variety of ways.
 Nearly a quarter of businesses (22%) say they don’t have a clear vision for digital transformation, 28% say they don’t have C-level support to drive digital change and 18% say they don’t have the right organisational culture to facilitate effective transformation.

 There is also clear misalignment between business leaders and IT departments.
 The majority (90%) of business leaders in the region believe their organisations are ‘mostly’ digitised but only 68% of IT leaders in the region agree.
 Nearly two-thirds (64%) of business leaders say improving business agility is the main driver for digital transformation but only 52% of IT leaders agree.
 They see improving customer experience as the main driver (58%).

-The research from Pulsant was conducted by independent research provider, Censuswide, surveying 200 IT decision-makers and 200 business leaders in UK mid-sized companies (200 – 2,500 employees).
+The research from Pulsant was conducted by an independent research provider, Censuswide, surveying 200 IT decision-makers and 200 business leaders in UK mid-sized companies (200 – 2,500 employees).